ask0ldd/ReactTable/README.md

 ## Step 2 - Using your component

 Now that your tableModel is defined, you can simply use our DatasTable component.
-You only need to pass it your model and your data object as follow :
+Pass it your built model and your data object as follow :

 <img src="/public/4-component-2.png"/>